pivotal-cf/docs-layout-repo/README.md

 ### Layout

-As of now, the books all use the layout repo's layout `layouts/layout.erb`.
+The Pivotal and Cloud Foundry books all use the layout repo's layout `layouts/layout.erb`.
 They define partials and template variables to change the layout contents where needed.

 The following items are defined by books, and used by `layouts/layout.erb`: